cbdr/ruby-style-guide/README.md

   The second style is arguably a bit more popular in the Ruby community.
 The string literals in this guide, however, are aligned with the first style.
+We chose Option A.

 * Don't use the character literal syntax `?x`.
 Since Ruby 1.9 it's basically redundant - `?x` would interpreted as `'x'` (a string with